From Morphism Categories to Functor Categories: The case of wide subcategories

 \begin{proposition} Assume $\CX$ is a functorially finite wide subcategory of $\mmod\Lambda$ and $\delta: 0 \rt A \st{f}\rt B \st{g}\rt C\rt 0$ is an almost split sequence in $\CX$.
 Let also $P_1\st{\ell}\rt P_0\st{h}\rt C$ be a minimal projective presentation with respect to $\CX$, where $k: P_1\rt \Ker(h)$ is a minimal right $\CP(\CX)$-approximation, $i: \Ker(h)\rt P_0 $ is the canonical inclusion and $\ell=ik$.
 Then the exact sequence

 in ${\rm H}(\CX)$ raised by forming the pull back diagram

 in the exact category $\CX$, is almost split. \end{proposition}

 Any functorially finite wide subcategory $\CX$ of $\mmod\Lambda$ admits almost split sequences by \cite[Theorem 2.4]{AS81}.
 Hence, following Lemma \ref{ARS duality}, we let $\tau_{\CX}$ denote the Auslander-Reiten translation over $\CX$.
+The following theorem is another main result in this section.

-\begin{corollary} Let $\CX$ be a functorially finite wide subcategory of $\mmod \La$ and consider the auto-equivalence $\sigma_{\CX}:\CX\rt\CX$ introduced earlier.
-Assume that $X \in \CX$ is an indecomposable module not belonging to $\CP(\CX)$, and that $P\st{f}\rt Q\rt X$ is a minimal projective presentation with respect to $\CX$.
+\begin{theorem} Let $\CX$ be a functorially finite wide subcategory of $\mmod \La$ and assume that $X \in \CX$ is an indecomposable module not belonging to $\CP(\CX)$, and that $P\st{f}\rt Q\rt X$ is a minimal projective presentation with respect to $\CX$.
 Then there is an exact sequence